 The story also suggests that the people of Malana were able to cure a serious disease emperor Akbar was suffering from when he came to the village.

 Akbar was so delighted that he exempted the entire village of all taxes.
 He is also said to have sent his gold idol to Malana village.
 As it happens, King Akbar is worshipped once a year in the village along with Jamlu Devta.

 Sadly, the fire of Jan 5, 2008, burnt down half the village houses and four ancient wooden temples.
 The temple treasures including ancient artefacts, gold ornaments, idols etc. were lost in this fire.

 How to Reach Malana Village?

 In order to reach Malana Village, you must first reach Kasol.
-Kasol is located at a distance of about 30km from Bhuntar.
-An hour’s ride through the mesmerising valley will take you to Kasol.
+Kasol is located at a distance of about 30 km from Bhuntar.
+An hour’s ride through the mesmerizing valley will take you to Kasol.

-The journey to Malana village constitutes of two parts.
+The journey to Malana village consists of two parts.
 First reaching Kasol and then reaching Malana from Kasol.
-Here’s how to get there.

 Malana village lies at a distance of about 21.5 km from Kasol.
 A bumpy cab ride will see you sifting through rickety roads for about an hour until you finally reach the starting point from where you’ll have to continue your journey by foot.

 There are not many buses that will take you there due to the rough terrain.
 However, you can hire a cab from Kasol or from Jari (which is around 21.9 km away from Kasol) for 1200 INR.